swaggboi/PostText/README.md

 1. Return the last remark with remark form
 1. Method names may need to be shortened, should use POD instead to describe their function

+## Crazy future ideas

+### (Lord knows there's TODOs I could be working on...)

+1. Return a text response instead of HTML if a `.txt` extension is requested
+1. Post thread via SMS (twil.io??)